ShivamChourey/Image_Comparison_Metrics/README.md

-To run the file use following command: python image_compare.py --dir1="path of dir1" --dir2="path of dir2" --outputdir="path of output dir"
+To run the file use following command: python image_compare.py --dir1=path of dir1 --dir2=path of dir2 --outputdir=path of output dir

 **Important**
 1. The restriction is that both the directories must contain equal number of files.